Something from Nothing (song)

-"Something from Nothing" is a song by the American rock band Foo Fighters from their eighth studio album Sonic Highways.
+"Something from Nothing" is a song by American rock band Foo Fighters from their eighth studio album Sonic Highways.
 It was released as the album's lead single on October 16, 2014.
 Recorded at Steve Albini's Electrical Audio studio, the song was influenced by the Chicago music scene.

 Composition

 "Something from Nothing" has been regarded as an alternative rock and hard rock song.
 According to Daniel Kreps of the Rolling Stone magazine, the lyrics of the song "Here lies a city on fire... it started with a spark, and burned into the dark" seem to be inspired by the Great Chicago Fire (1871).

 "Something from Nothing" is "a ferocious, at times even hypnotic, rocker with hints of funk, psychedelia, and Dave Grohl's signature monster growl."
 It features soaring guitar that is reminiscent of Chicago-based alternative rock band The Smashing Pumpkins; and at one point, borrows heavily from the riff of Dio's heavy metal song "Holy Diver".
 The song starts with muffled guitar, and subsequently builds up to "non-stop ferocious rock 'n' roll" in its fourth minute, and "an ear-shattering outro lined with scorching guitar riffs."